brianhouse/art_and_code/units/1_coordinates/lecture.md

 <!-- where do we see coordinate systems? -->

-Of course, using coordinates to encode space is not unique to digital media.
+Of course, using coordinates to represent space is not unique to digital media.
 In the Western world, coordinate systems are associated with René Descartes and the Enlightenment (aka the "[Cartesian Grid](https://en.wikipedia.org/wiki/Cartesian_coordinate_system)"), when they were first used to visualize algebraic equations.
 Artists had been using grids before that, however; notably, Leon Battista Alberti wrote a treatise in 1435 that included the use of grid systems to establish [linear perspective](https://en.wikipedia.org/wiki/Perspective_(graphical)) in painting.

 <p align="center">
   <img src="context/1_albertisketch.jpg" width=500 /><br />